History of Pennsylvania: Whiskey Rebellion

-Early 19th century
+19th century

 Pennsylvania, one of the largest states in the country, always had the second most electoral votes from 1796 to 1960.
 From 1789 to 1880, the state only voted for two losing presidential candidates: Thomas Jefferson (in 1796) and Andrew Jackson (in the unusual 1824 election).
 The Democratic-Republicans dominated the state for most of the First Party System, as the Federalists experienced little success in the state after the 1800 election.
 Pennsylvania generally supported Andrew Jackson and the Democratic Party in the Second Party System (1828–54), although the Whigs won several elections in the 1840s and 1850s.
 The Anti-Masonic Party was perhaps Pennsylvania's most successful third party, as it elected Pennsylvania's only third-party governor (Joseph Ritner) and several congressmen in the 1830s.

+War of 1812

 Several Pennsylvanians fought in the War of 1812, including Jacob Brown, John Barry, and Stephen Decatur.
 Decatur, who served in both Barbary Wars and the Quasi-War, was one of America's first post-Revolution war heroes.
-Commodore Oliver Hazard Perry earned the title "Hero of Lake Erie" after building a fleet at Erie, Pennsylvania and defeating the British at the Battle of Lake Erie.
+Commodore Oliver Hazard Perry earned the title "Hero of Lake Erie" after building a squadron at Erie, Pennsylvania and defeating a smaller British squadron at the Battle of Lake Erie.
 Pennsylvanians such as David Conner fought in the Mexican–American War, and Pennsylvania raised two regiments for the war.
 Pennsylvania Congressman David Wilmot earned national prominence for the Wilmot Proviso, which would have banned slavery in territory acquired from Mexico.

-Philadelphia continued to be one of the most populous cities in the country, and it was the second largest city after New York City for most of the 19th century.
+Philadelphia continued to be one of the most populous cities in the country, and it was the second-largest city after New York City for most of the 19th century.
 In 1854, the Act of Consolidation consolidated the city and county of Philadelphia.
 The Academy of Natural Sciences of Philadelphia and the Franklin Institute were founded during this period.
 Philadelphia served as the home of the Bank of North America and its successors, the First and Second Bank of the United States, all three of which served as the central bank of the United States.
 Philadelphia was also home to the first stock exchange, museum, insurance company, and medical school in the new nation.